zenab12/zenab12/README.md

 - 🔭 I’m currently training in ITI 9 months professtional training in Web development and UI .
 - 🌱 I’m currently working in HTML,CSS and Sass projects in front-end mentor..
-- 👯 I’m looking to collaborate on Front-end internship..
+- 👯 I’m looking to collaborate with many developer to work in different projects .
 - 💬 Ask me about Front-end web development ..
 - 📫 How to reach me: zenabm410@gmail.com ..
 - 😄 Pronouns: Zien .